PowerDNS/pdns/docs/markdown/recursor/scripting.md

 `gettag` function).
 This ensure that queries are answered quickly compared to setting dq.variable to `true`.
 In the latter case, repeated queries will pass through the entire Lua script.

+`ednsoptions` is a table whose keys are EDNS option codes and values are `EDNSOptionView` objects, with the EDNS option content size in the `size` member and the content accessible as a NULL-safe string object via `getContent()`.
+This table is empty unless the `gettag-needs-edns-options` parameter is set.

 ### `function prerpz(dq)`